 - Response status code

-When an HTTP response matches a filter the HTTP Fuzzer will include, exclude or log (depending on what you set the Rule Type to) that response.
+When an HTTP response matches a filter, the HTTP Fuzzer will include, exclude, or log (depending on the Rule Type) that response.

 Exporting to the HTTP Editor

-If you want to edit a HTTP request manually, right-click on a request in the Results tab and select Edit with HTTP Editor.
+If you want to edit an HTTP request manually, right-click on a request in the Results tab and select Edit with HTTP Editor.